DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/ConfigMapsandSecrets/UsedConfigMap.md

 Hello Kpanda
 ```

-## Use the configuration item as the data volume of the container
+## Use the ConfigMap as the data volume of the container

-You can use the configuration item as the environment variable of the container through the graphical interface or the terminal command line.
+You can use the ConfigMap as the environment variable of the container through the graphical interface or the terminal command line.

 ### Graphical operation

-When creating a workload through an image, you can use the configuration item as the data volume of the container by selecting the storage type as "Configuration Item" on the "Data Storage" interface.
+When creating a workload through an image, you can use the ConfigMap as the data volume of the container by selecting the storage type as "ConfigMap" on the "Data Storage" interface.

 1. Enter the [Image Creation Workload](../Workloads/CreateDeploymentByImage.md) page, in the `Container Configuration` step, select the `Data Storage` configuration, and click the `Add` button in the `Node Path Mapping` list .

     ![Add environment variable](../../images/config06.png)

-2. Select `Configuration Item` in the storage type, and enter `container path`, `subpath` and other information in sequence.
+2. Select `ConfigMap` in the storage type, and enter `container path`, `subpath` and other information in sequence.

 ### Command line operation